American Water's (AWK) Pennsylvania Arm to Invest in Upgrades

-American Water Works AWK announced that its unit, Pennsylvania American Water, will invest $0.6 million to install 2,900 feet of new water main in Exeter Township, Berks County.
-This new water main will also connect two portions of the system, will benefit a large portion of Exeter Township by providing better water quality and new fire protection to nearly 50 premises.
+American Water Works AWK announced that its unit, Pennsylvania American Water, will invest $22 million to upgrade its Hays Mine Water Treatment Plant.
+The company will replace infrastructure nearing the end of its useful life.

+The upgrades in the plant’s safety, controls and equipment will ensure the continuous supply of high-quality water to AWK’s 132,000 customers in southern Allegheny County.
+Pennsylvania American Water will change 16 water filters, caustic soda tanks and solid handling equipment to keep the treatment plant running efficiently.

-The Pennsylvanian unit has been upgrading and maintaining its water and wastewater infrastructure by replacing old water mains methodically and has invested nearly $490 million in 2022 for infrastructure upgrades.
-Proper infrastructure maintenance allows Pennsylvania American Water to serve its 2.3 million customers more efficiently.
+The Pennsylvanian unit has been upgrading and maintaining its water and wastewater infrastructure and has invested nearly $490 million in 2022 for infrastructure upgrades.
+As of now, the company has invested $85 million in 2023 to improve its water and sewer systems in Allegheny, Fayette and Washington counties, including installing 33 miles of new water mains to enhance service reliability, fire protection and rehabilitating 3.6 miles of aging sewer mains.
+Proper infrastructure maintenance allows Pennsylvania American Water to serve its 2.3 million customers efficiently.

+The repair and upgrade of other infrastructures like overhead storage tanks, treatment plants and water reservoirs are quite essential to providing uninterrupted 24x7 services to customers.

 Per the ASCE report, nearly 6 billion gallons of treated water is lost each day in the United States due to water main breaks every two minutes.
-This wastage of potable water is no doubt increasing the cost of operation for water utilities.
+This wastage of potable water is increasing the cost of operations for water utilities.

 Miles of aging pipelines essentially require repairs and upgrades to maintain quality water service.
 A delay in repair could cause frequent disruptions in the 24x7 supply of potable water and sewer services.

-American Water Works aims to invest $2.9 billion in 2023 to strengthen and expand its water and wastewater infrastructure.
-The company has an extensive long-term plan to upgrade and expand its infrastructure.

-Water utilities like Essential Utilities WTRG, California Water Service Group CWT and Middlesex Water MSEX have well-chalked-out capital investment plans to strengthen their infrastructure.
+Water utilities like Essential Utilities WTRG, California Water Service Group CWT and Middlesex Water MSEX, among others, have well-chalked-out capital investment plans to strengthen infrastructure.

 Price Performance

-Over the last six months, American Water Works’ stock lost 0.1% against the industry’s rally of 0.9%.
+Over the last six months, American Water Works’ stock gained 1.2% compared with the industry’s growth of 0.5%.

 Image Source: Zacks Investment Research